-With jobs in some parts of the retail industry dropping like a boulder, what are workers to do?
+What are workers who have made their living in retail jobs to do?
 If you work in a store and lose your job, is it prudent to look for a new job in a similar establishment?
 While you might be able to find one, you have to ask yourself how long you will be able to hold on to it.

-Job Description: Bartenders take drink orders from customers.
-They mix cocktails, pour wine and beer, check customers' identification for proof they are of legal drinking age, process payments, and keep bar areas neat and clean.
+Job Description: Bartenders take and fill customers' drink orders.
+This usually includes preparing cocktails—mixed alcoholic beverages—but may also include making "mocktails" which are mixed non-alcoholic drinks.
+They also pour wine and beer, check customers' identification for proof they are of legal drinking age, process payments, and keep bar areas neat and clean.

-Job Description: Also called servers, waiters and waitresses take restaurant customers' food and beverage orders and deliver them to tables.
+Job Description: Waiters and waitresses, also called servers, take food and beverage orders from customers in restaurants.
+They pick up the food from the kitchen and deliver it to the tables.
 They answer questions about the menu and may recommend particular dishes.
-Finally, they calculate bills and receive payments.
+Finally, they calculate bills and receive and process payments.

-Training Requirements: Waiters and waitresses receive training from their employers.
+Training Requirements: Waiters and waitresses get on-the-job training from their employers.
 Some restaurants also provide classroom training where they teach proper serving techniques.

-Job Outlook and Prospects: Employment is expected to grow more slowly than the average for all occupations through 2024.
-However, there will be plenty of job openings thanks to the number of people leaving this field.
+Job Outlook and Prospects: Employment is expected to grow by 7 percent between 2016 and 2026—about as fast as the average for all occupations.
+There will be plenty of job openings thanks to the number of people who regularly leave this field.

 Job Description: Baristas work in specialty coffee shops.
 They prepare and serve coffee, other beverages, baked goods, and sandwiches.